hedii/laravel-gelf-logger/readme.md

             // This optional option determines the port on which the gelf
             // receiver host is listening.
 Default is 12201 'port' => 12201,

-            // This optional option determines if you want the TCP transport
-            // for the gelf log messages.
-Default is UDP 'transport' => 'udp'
         ],
     ],
 ];